jundalisay/superb/content/en/research/mohammad/quran/sura-046a.md

-46. THE DUNES (al-Ahqaf)
+---
+title: "THE DUNES (al-Ahqaf)"
+heading: "Chapter 46a of the Quran Simplified"
+date: 2022-01-31
+image: "/covers/quran.jpg"
+description: "This is the Book in which there is no doubt, a guide for the righteous."
+linkb: /research/mohammad/quran/
+linkbtext: "Index"
+linkf: /research/mohammad/quran/
+linkftext: "Index"
+---

 <!-- 1.
 Ha,
 Meem.
 The sending down of the Scripture is from
 Allah, the Honorable, the Wise. -->

-3. We did not create the heavens and the earth and what lies between them except with rea- son, and for a finite period.
+{{< s v="3" >}}  We did not create the heavens and the earth and what lies between them except with rea- son, and for a finite period.
 But the blasphemers continue to ignore the warnings they receive.

-4. Say, “Have you considered those you worship instead of Allah?
+{{< s v="4" >}}  Say, “Have you considered those you worship instead of Allah?
 Show me which por- tion of the earth they have created.
 Or do they own a share of the heavens?
 Bring me a scripture prior to this one, or some trace of knowledge, if you are truthful.”

-5. Who is more wrong than him who invokes, besides Allah, those who will not answer him until the Day of Resurrection, and are heedless of their prayers?
+{{< s v="5" >}}  Who is more wrong than him who invokes, besides Allah, those who will not answer him until the Day of Resurrection, and are heedless of their prayers?

 6. And when humanity is gathered, they will be enemies to them, and will renounce their worship of them.